-- Two new metrics have been added to the statistics-channel to report DNSSEC signing operations.
+• Two new metrics have been added to the statistics-channel to report DNSSEC signing operations.
 For each key in each zone, the dnssec-sign counter indicates the total number of signatures named has generated using that key since server startup, and the dnssec-refresh counter indicates how many of those signatures were refreshed during zone maintenance, as opposed to having been generated as a result of a zone update.
-[GL #513] - A SipHash 2-4 based DNS Cookie (RFC 7873) algorithm has been added.
-[GL #605] If you are running multiple DNS Servers (different versions of BIND 9 or DNS server from multiple vendors) responding from the same IP address (anycast or load-balancing scenarios), you'll have to make sure that all the servers are configured with the same DNS Cookie algorithm and same Server Secret for the best performance. - DS records included in DNS referral messages can now be validated and cached immediately, reducing the number of queries needed for a DNSSEC validation.
-[GL #964]
+[GL #513]

+• Glue address records were not being returned in responses to root priming queries; this has been corrected.
+[GL #1092]